vacuousgrimoire/vacuousgrimoire.github.io/docs/Technologies.md

 ## Obsidian

-As well as a blog, [[Index|Vacuous Grimoire]] is a living [Obsidian](https://obsidian.md/) vault.
-This vault can be cloned directly from https://github.com/vacuousgrimoire/vacuousgrimoire.github.io.
+[[Index|Vacuous Grimoire]] is a [Obsidian](https://obsidian.md/) vault published as a website.
+This vault can be cloned directly from [https://github.com/vacuousgrimoire/vacuousgrimoire.github.io](https://github.com/vacuousgrimoire/vacuousgrimoire.github.io) for your own use.

 ## Github Pages